-CO210 Business Communication
+CO210 Business Communication 3 credits Prerequisite: None

 This course develops professional communication skills for use in today's fast moving professional environment.
 With a focus on oral and written communication for business, students discover how to design and deliver messages in both formal and informal venues.
 Students are expected to integrate knowledge about perception, conflicts, leadership skills and nonverbal communication as they develop advanced communication skills.